Home

 Alvarado Farms 100% sprouted wheat bread Alvarado Farms 100% sprouted wheat bagel Shiloh Farms 100% whole grain sprouted or cracked wheat sourdough bread oats

-These whole grains are low glycemic foods and will NOT raise your blood sugar.
-The easiest ones to eat are barley, bulgur, quinoa and the sprouted grains.
+This list of high fiber foods are low glycemic foods and will NOT raise your blood sugar.
+The ones with the lowest glycemic index are rye, barley, bulgur, quinoa and the sprouted grains.
+However, all whole grain breads and crackers will have at least a low moderate index.
 Barley and bulgur are cheap and readily available in most grocery stores.
 They are easy to cook and very flavorful.
 Look in low glycemic recipes for some recipes.

 Plant fiber in whole grains helps to reduce fat in the blood and prevent hardening of the arteries.
 The whole grains contain no cholesterol and are low in saturated fat.
 Quinoa, rye and oats also clean the arteries.
 Unprocessed grains are an excellent source of niacin and they contain Vitamin E. There are many reasons to eat lots of these low glycemic foods including that they do not raise your blood sugar.